 Funding Policy - The employer has elected the annually determined contribution rate (Variable-Rate) plan provisions of the TCDRS Act.
 The plan is funded by monthly contributions from both employee members and the employer based on the covered payroll of employee members.
 Under the TCDRS Act, the contribution rate of the employer is actuarially determined annually.
-The employer contributed the actuarially determined rate of 14.52% for the months of the accounting year in 2014 and 14.02% for the months of the accounting year in 2015.
+The employer contributed the actuarially determined rate of 14.02% for the months of the accounting year in 2015 and 13.93% for the months of the accounting year in 2016.

-The deposit rate payable by the employee members for calendar year 2015 is 7% as adopted by the governing body of the employer.
+The deposit rate payable by the employee members for calendar year 2016 is 7% as adopted by the governing body of the employer.
 The employee deposit rate and the employer contribution rate may be changed by the governing body of the employer within the options available in the TCDRS Act.

-Actuarial Assumptions - All actuarial methods and assumptions used for this GASB analysis were the same as those used in the December 31, 2014 funding valuation, except as noted below and throughout this report.
-Please see the employer summary actuarial valuation report as of December 31, 2014, for further details.
+Actuarial Assumptions - All actuarial methods and assumptions used for this GASB analysis were the same as those used in the December 31, 2015 funding valuation, except as noted below and throughout this report.
+Please see the County's December 31, 2015 Summary Valuation Report for further details.

-Following are the key assumptions and methods used in this GASB analysis.
+Following are the key assumptions and methods used in this GASB analysis:

+Valuation Timing

-Valuation Timing Actuarially determined contribution rates are calculated as of December 31, two years prior to the end of the fiscal year in which the contributions are reported.
+Actuarially determined contribution rates are calculated on a calendar year basis as of December 31, two years prior to the end of the fiscal year in which the contributions are reported.